Trevor Siemian: 2015 season

-Siemian was rated the 22nd best quarterback in the 2015 NFL Draft by NFLDraftScout.com.
+Siemian was rated the 22nd best quarterback in the 2015 NFL draft by NFLDraftScout.com.
 Anticipating that he would not be drafted, Siemian lined up a commercial real estate job in Chicago.
-However, he was drafted in the 7th round with the 250th pick (overall) of the 2015 NFL Draft by the Denver Broncos.
-He was the seventh and final quarterback to be taken in the draft.
+However, he was selected in the seventh round with the 250th pick (overall) of the 2015 NFL draft by the Denver Broncos.
+Siemian was the seventh and final quarterback to be taken in the draft.

-Siemian made his NFL debut in the 2015 season against the Pittsburgh Steelers on December 20, 2015, taking a knee to close out the first half.
+Siemian made his NFL debut in the 2015 season against the Pittsburgh Steelers in Week 15, taking a knee to close out the first half of the 34–27 road loss.
 On February 7, 2016, Siemian was part of the Broncos team that won Super Bowl 50 over the Carolina Panthers by a score of 24–10.
 He was inactive for the game.